codio-content/Linux-Searching_Files_and_File_Contents/.guides/content/Outputting-strings-to-a-file-11dd.md

 ## Changing the standard output

-The _program execution flow_ diagram we saw on previous units, represents the way that the CLI together with _bash_ takes an input called command which acts over a set of arguments and outputs the result of the process on a new line:
+The _program execution flow_ diagram we saw in previous units, represents the way that the CLI together with _bash_ takes an input called command which acts over a set of arguments and outputs the result of the process on a new line:

 ![program-process-flow](.guides/img/program-process-flow.png)